 "Mist" - brief, momentary happenings; a fleeting breath

-We met in 2009 & have been together since 2010, which was around the same time that I [Natalie] began pursuing photography.
-Creating & documenting my surroundings was a means of remembering life in Hawaii, and shooting portraits came naturally as a part of that process.
+My husband Conor & I met in 2009, which was around the same time that I began pursuing photography.
+Creating & documenting my surroundings was a means of remembering life in Hawaii, and making portraits came naturally as a part of that process.
 Wedding photography came into the picture in 2013 when my dad remarried and asked me to capture their big day.
 Something about watching someone I love rediscover a new beginning in marriage brought forth a spark in me to find & capture the connection of the two souls behind every wedding.
 Conor joined my team in 2015, and we have since shot weddings on the Hawaiian islands, in the Pacific Northwest, & along the east coast, including New York City where I studied photography at NYU for four years.

-We approach every shoot as story tellers, with a fine art + journalistic perspective, to capture beautiful details as well as the intimate experiences & unique relationships between you and your loved ones.
+I approach every shoot as a story teller, with a fine art + journalistic perspective, to capture beautiful details as well as the intimate experiences & unique relationships between my clients and their loved ones.

 I fully believe that memories deserve to be documented authentically & passed down to future generations.
 Time is so fleeting, and at the end of the day, whether it's after the wedding celebration has come to a close, or you've just sent your baby off to college, photographs are the only thing you carry with you to remember this life.
 That is why we exist - we are makers of family heirlooms and record keeper of the intimate & celebratory moments.
 I want to do your story justice, so that you will remember your wedding day, & your first pregnancy, & your crazy, growing family - and so that your kids, grandkids, & great grandkids will know about you, and your love, and where they came from.